-- (4) Some of the share amounts indicated as beneficially owned are subject to options granted to other directors, officers and key employees of the Company by the following persons in the following amounts: Hyrum W. Smith, 49,350 shares, and Dennis R. Webb, 19,500 shares. - (5) The share amounts indicated include shares subject to options currently exercisable held by the following persons in the following amounts: Val John Christensen, 75,475 shares; Robert William Bennett Jr., 25,000 shares; Steve Young, 8,750 shares; and all executive officers and directors as a group, 109,225 shares. - (6) The share amounts indicated for Robert H. Daines include 5,000 shares owned by Tahoe Investments, L.L.C., a Utah limited liability company, of which Mr. Daines is a member. - (7) Mr. Whitman acquired 200,000 shares from Dennis R. Webb, at the request of Mr. Webb, on October 2, 2001, at a price of \$2.50 per share.
-Mr. Whitman agreed to permit Mr. Webb to rescind the transaction by delivering to him the purchase price paid in the original transaction.
+- (4) Some of the share amounts indicated as beneficially owned are subject to options granted to other directors, officers and key employees of the Company by the following persons in the following amounts: Hyrum W. Smith, 49,350 shares, and Dennis R. Webb, 19,000 shares. - (5) Dimensional Fund Advisors' information is provided as of September 30, 2003, the filing of its last 13F report. - (6) The share amounts indicated include shares subject to options currently exercisable held by the following persons in the following amounts: Val John Christensen, 99,300 shares; Robert William Bennett Jr., 37,500 shares; Mark Korros, 12,500 shares; Steve Young, 17,500 shares; and all executive officers and directors as a group, 166,800 shares. - (7) The share amounts indicated for Robert H. Daines include 5,000 shares owned by Tahoe Investments, L.L.C., a Utah limited liability company, of which Mr. Daines is a member. - (8) Mr. Whitman acquired 200,000 shares from Dennis R. Webb, at the request of Mr. Webb, on October 2, 2001, at a price of \$2.50 per share.
+Mr. Whitman agreed to permit Mr. Webb to rescind the transaction by delivering to him the purchase price paid in the original transaction within certain agreed limits.
 The 200,000 shares are counted in Mr. Whitman's number of shares listed above.
-The shares are not included in Mr. Webb's shares listed above, though he may be deemed to be beneficial owner of those shares.
+The shares are not included in Mr. Webb's shares listed above, though he may be deemed to be a beneficial owner of those shares.